shenovad/cse15l-lab-reports/labreport5.md

 `ListExamples.java`:
 ![Image](beforeChange.jpeg)

 `ListExamplesTests.java`:
 ![Image](testerFile.jpeg)

 ### TA Response

 Hello!
-Your issue seems to be with how the method is adding elements to the new array.
+Your issue seems to be with how the `filter` method is adding elements to the new array.
 I would advise you to check your method and look carefully at what it is doing to add elements to the array.

 ### Student using TA guidance